sabi-31/My_Perfect_Arch-linux/README.md

 Once sbctl is downloaded, you need to make sure your motherboard is in setup mode, so that you can enroll your keys into it.
 This is done typically by clearing out the existing secure boot keys in the motherboard settings.
 Look up how to do this for your brand of motherboard.

->Many motherboards have the ability to restore the keys that you removed (I can confirm this for Asrock).
-Also if you ever update the firmware of the motherboard, you might have to enroll your own keys again.
+<mark style="background-color: red" > Many motherboards have the ability to restore the keys that you removed (I can confirm this for Asrock).
+Also if you ever update the firmware of the motherboard, you might have to enroll your own keys again. </mark>

 Check if motherboard is in Setup mode from the output of: